 David is a graduate of the esteemed Career Prosecutor School in Charleston, S.C., where he spent time collaborating, teaching, learning, and practicing all aspects of trial and courtroom practice.

-In addition, he was instrumental in continuing a legal education program for the Hampton Police Division, along with many other area law enforcement jurisdictions.
+He was also instrumental in continuing a legal education program for the Hampton Police Division, along with many other area law enforcement jurisdictions.
 He worked closely with the Hampton Police’s Training Division in developing protocols and training materials for new recruits, along with in-service training for sworn officers.
 He concentrated and was an expert in Fourth, Fifth and Six Amendment areas of the law, where he spent many hours teaching and lecturing on those subjects to other prosecutors and law enforcement agencies around the state.

 In addition, David taught trial practice skills to attorneys from around the country at the National Advocacy Center in Columbia, S.C.
 There, he was on the teaching/lecture staff of the National District Attorneys Association where he focused on trial advocacy skills and constitutional legal concepts.